d-uzlov/k8s-homelab/ingress/manual-certificates/readme.md

 kl -n cm-manual get certificaterequests.cert-manager.io kl -n cm-manual get orders.acme.cert-manager.io

+# check if duckdns webhook have any errors
-kl -n cm-duckdns logs deployments/duckdns-webhook
+kl -n cm-duckdns logs deployments/duckdns-webhook --tail 20
+# check if cert-manager have any errors
+kl -n cert-manager logs deployments/cert-manager --tail 20
 # replace with your domain to check if the webhook
 # at least set up the TXT record for DNS-01 challenge
 nslookup -q=txt example.duckdns.org